Bill Veeck: St. Louis Browns

-After marrying Mary Frances Ackerman, Veeck bought an 80% stake in the St. Louis Browns in 1951.
+After his second marriage, Veeck bought an 80% stake in the St. Louis Browns in 1951.
 Hoping to force the NL's St. Louis Cardinals out of town, Veeck hired Cardinal greats Rogers Hornsby and Marty Marion as managers, and Dizzy Dean as an announcer; and he decorated their shared home park, Sportsman's Park, exclusively with Browns memorabilia.
 Ironically the Cardinals had been the Browns' tenants since 1920, even though they had long since passed the Browns as St. Louis' favorite team.

-Some of Veeck's most memorable publicity stunts occurred during his tenure with the Browns, including the appearance on August 19, 1951, by Eddie Gaedel, who stood 3 ft 7 in tall and is the shortest person to appear in a Major League Baseball game.
+Some of Veeck's most memorable publicity stunts occurred during his tenure with the Browns, including the appearance on August 19, 1951, by Eddie Gaedel, who had dwarfism and stood 3 ft 7 in tall and is the shortest person to appear in an MLB game.
 Veeck sent Gaedel to pinch hit in the bottom of the first inning of the second game of a double header.
 Wearing "1/8" as his uniform number, Gaedel was walked on four straight pitches and then was pulled for a pinch runner.

-Shortly afterwards "Grandstand Manager's Day" – involving Veeck, Connie Mack, and thousands of regular fans, enabled the crowd to vote on various in-game strategic decisions by holding up placards: the Browns won, 5–3, snapping a four-game losing streak.
+Shortly afterwards "Grandstand Manager's Day," involving Veeck, Connie Mack, and thousands of regular fans, enabled the crowd to vote on various in-game strategic decisions (i.e., steal, bunt, change pitchers) by holding up placards: the Browns won, 5–3, snapping a four-game losing streak.

-After the 1952 season, Veeck suggested that the American League clubs share radio and television revenue with visiting clubs, a proposal anathema to the powerful Yankees, whose broadcasting revenues dwarfed all the other AL franchises.
+After the 1952 season, Veeck suggested that the American League clubs share radio and television revenue with visiting clubs, a proposal anathema to the powerful Yankees, whose broadcasting revenues dwarfed those of all the other AL franchises.
 Outvoted, he refused to allow the Browns' opponents to broadcast games played against his team on the road.
 The league responded by eliminating the lucrative Friday night games in St. Louis.

 A year later, Cardinals owner Fred Saigh was convicted of tax evasion.
 Facing certain banishment from baseball, he was forced to put the Cardinals up for sale.
 At first, the only credible offers came from out-of-town interests, and it appeared that Veeck would succeed in driving the Cardinals out of town.
 However, just as Saigh was about to sell the Cardinals to interests who would have moved them to Houston, Texas, he instead accepted a much lower bid from St. Louis-based brewing giant Anheuser-Busch, who entered the picture with the specific intent of keeping the Cardinals in town.
 It has long been claimed that Saigh was persuaded to accept Anheuser-Busch's bid more out of civic duty than money.
 However, according to Anheuser-Busch historian William Knoedelseder, Saigh's first preference all along was to sell the Cardinals to interests who would keep the team in St. Louis.